isc-projects/bind9/doc/arm/dnssec.inc.rst

 As an alternative to fully automated zone signing using :ref:`dnssec-policy
 <dnssec_kasp>`, a zone can be changed from insecure to secure using a dynamic
-DNS update. :iscman:`named` must be configured so that it can see the ``K*`` files which contain the public and private parts of the keys that are used to sign the zone.
-Key files should be placed in the key-directory, as specified in :iscman:`named.conf`:
+DNS update. :iscman:`named` must be configured so that it can see the ``K*`` files which contain the public and private parts of the `zone keys`_ that are used to sign the zone.
+Key files should be placed in the ``key-directory``, as specified in :iscman:`named.conf`:

 ::